tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Terms of Service.md

 (h) other illegal or non-compliant practices, including but not limited to illegal activities such as gambling.

- **2.Retention** **of User Data.**  Any data and other information saved by you on Tencent’s servers as a result of using the Services will be retained by Tencent for Customer for a period of 15 days (the "**Retention** **Period**") upon termination of the Terms.
+ **2. Retention of User Data.**  Any data and other information saved by you on Tencent’s servers as a result of using the Services will be retained by Tencent for Customer for a period of 15 days (the "**Retention** **Period**") upon termination of the Terms.
 Fees (if any) incurred during the Retention Period will be borne and paid by you.
 You will settle all fees and fully migrate all such data and other information prior to the expiration of the Retention Period.
 The Services will automatically delete all of such data and information upon expiration of the Retention Period.

- **3.Your Information.**
+ **3. Your Information.**

  (a) You shall provide truthful, legitimate and valid information (the "**Information**") in accordance with the registration procedures for the Services, including but not limited to your name, contact, email, telephone, mailing address, industrial and commercial registration documents and so forth.
 If any change occurs to the Information, you shall promptly notify Tencent of such change.